JetBrains/intellij-sdk-docs/basics/getting_started/setting_up_environment.md

 Use the following checklist to ensure that you are ready to develop your custom plugins.

 - **Get IntelliJ IDEA CE source code** on your local computer.
-Getting IntelliJ IDEA CE source code is not a requirement for plugin development, but having it makes debugging your plugins much easier.
-For detailed instructions refer to the _Getting IntelliJ IDEA Community Edition Source Code_ section of [Check Out And Build Community Edition](upsource:///README.md).
+Getting IntelliJ IDEA CE source code is not a requirement for plugin development, but having it makes debugging your plugins much more straightforward.
+For detailed instructions, refer to the _Getting IntelliJ IDEA Community Edition Source Code_ section of [Check Out And Build Community Edition](upsource:///README.md).
 Note that building IntelliJ IDEA CE from source code is not required for plugin development.
-- **Plugin DevKit** plugin must be [enabled in IntelliJ IDEA](https://www.jetbrains.com/help/idea/managing-plugins.html)
+- **Plugin DevKit** plugin must be [enabled in IntelliJ IDEA](https://www.jetbrains.com/help/idea/managing-plugins.html).
 - **IntelliJ Platform SDK** must be configured for your IDEA project.
 For more information, see below.

 ### Configuring IntelliJ Platform SDK